jarred/spencerlevine.co.nz/_posts/2013-04-01-Athfield-Architects.md

 Ian Athfield is one of New Zealand’s best, and best-known, architects.
 And since 1968, with his partners and team, he has built a most distinctive architectural practice.
 Athfield Architects shows how New Zealand’s leading contemporary architectural firm is transforming the way we all might live.

+> Specifications
-3 spot colour cover w/ UV overgloss
+> 3 spot colour cover w/ UV overgloss {.specifications}

 Bronze
 Best Awards 2012